 – Spring Concerto Festival: a performance with a live ensemble, small or large – the soloist can perform on any instrument.

-Paul Twedt – Founder and Music Director
+Paul Twedt – Founder

 Paul was born and raised on a farm near Hudson, South Dakota.
 He started his adventure with music early in childhood, taking piano lessons at age seven.
 He has been a music lover all of his life.
 He studied at Pacific Lutheran University, receiving his degree in Piano Performance and Teaching.
-He had the opportunity to teach Music in American DODDS schools for two years while living in Spain.
+He had the opportunity to teach music in American DODDS schools for two years while living in Spain.
 Paul also sang for several years with the Tacoma Opera.
 He has had his own private music studio for over thirty-six years and was inducted into the “Music Hall of Fame” through Washington State Music Teachers Association in 2015.

 Paul founded the Orchestral Recital Series in 1992, as he had a desire to see students of any age have the opportunity to perform with professional musicians.